aaakpinar/NCE/README.md

 For access via a VM, use the addresses presented by containerlab at the end of the deployment process or use the values from the lab file.
 You can always refresh yourself on which nodes are available by running `sudo containerlab inspect --all`.

-If you wish to have direct external access from your machine, use the public IP address of the VM and the external port numbers as per the table below:
+If you wish to have direct external access from your machine, use the public IP address of you machine and the external port numbers as per the table below:

 | Node   | Direct SSH           | gNMI       | JSON-RPC          | User/Pass            |
 | ------ | -------------------- | ---------- | ----------------- | -------------------- |